harness/developer-hub/kb/continuous-delivery/articles/servicenow-api-permission.md

 ### Create a ServiceNow ticket from a standard templates

 This is supported only for change request ticket types.

+While fetching fields, if the `change_manager` permission is not available, then Harness fetches only the read-only fields mentioned `description`, `backout_plan`, `test_plan`, and `implementation_plan`.

 Required permission: `itil`, `x_harne_harness_ap.integration_user_role`.